This (Updated) guide reviews all of the best dog foods for Maltese this year.

 Your Dog’s Age

 At each stage of life, dogs have different nutritional requirements.
-And the same is with Maltese pups.
+And the same is true with Maltese pups.
 Younger Maltese dogs need relatively more calories and need to be fed more frequently due to their chances of developing hypoglycemia.
 Adults, on the other hand, need fewer calories and need to be fed fewer meals.

 Your Dog’s Weight